Cullen College of Engineering > Department of Civil and Environmental Engineering > Environmental Engineering, PhD

 - A BS degree in engineering or in a science related to engineering from an accredited college or university or the foreign equivalent of an accredited American BS or MS degree in engineering.
 Non-engineers with degrees in related fields may be considered for admission after certain prerequisite courses are completed.
 A list of pre-requisites and leveling courses can be found on the Information for Non-Engineers page.
 Applicants with non-science bachelor’s degrees in fields such as technology, management, business, and the arts must obtain an accredited engineering degree before applying.

 - A minimum grade point average (GPA) of “B”, i.e., 3.0 on a 4.0 scale on the last 60 hours of course work attempted.

 - Satisfactory scores on the General Aptitude test of the Graduate Record Examination (GRE).
 The Quantitative + Verbal scores combined should be at least 1100 using the prior GRE scale (Verbal minimum is 450 and Quantitative minimum is 650) or 301 using the current GRE scale (Verbal minimum is 150 and Quantitative minimum is 151); however, this does not guarantee admission.

 - The applicant must meet English language proficiency requirements, either via degree completion in the US or another certified English-speaking nation, or via submission of TOEFL/IELTS scores.
-Full details are found on the International Graduate Students page.
+Full details are found on the Graduate School/International students web page.

-- Complete application & payment of application fee ($25 domestic/$75 international) must be completed via the online application found on the How to Apply to UH Graduate School page.
+- Submit a complete application.
+It must be completed via the online application found on the How to Apply to UH Graduate School page.